By Lauren Rosales, Content Writer

 One study suggests that women are less inclined to shop around for lower mortgage rates, instead choosing a lender based solely on recommendations.
 Moreover, women often have lower credit scores–another side effect of that persistent pay gap, which results in women borrowing more in general.
 The mortgage market frequently uses "black box" models, of which Inside Mortgage Finance CEO Guy Cecala opines, “any sort of black box basically discriminates against single borrowers, lower-income borrowers and borrowers with lower credit scores.”
 This kind of one-size-fits-all algorithm actually does not fit many minority borrowers, women included.

 One of the best tips for women who are looking to buy a home is to consider many options for mortgage rates from different lenders, in order to find the fairest ones.
-But it’s also always excellent advice to save scrupulously for a future downpayment, and work on increasing one’s credit score.
+But it’s also always excellent advice to work on increasing one’s credit score.
 If you know you will likely sell your house in the future, be sure to practice routine home maintenance to ensure a fair selling price.

 Of course, there are many aspects of “home” beyond pure buying, selling, and ownership.
 A deeper analysis would interrogate domestic labor, for example, and the troubling fact that married women perform twice as much of it as their husbands–in fact, heterosexual wives who are the primary breadwinner tend to take on even more housework.
 In addition, it’s difficult to consider the persistence of the gender pay gap without acknowledging the extensive and problematic history of women’s relationship to the home.
 Residual gender norms unarguably continue to inform the ways that we think–and legislate–about the domestic sphere.
 However, this blog post may serve as a place for all of these statistics and their attendant issues to be collected together, as a basis for future deeper discussions.